 We request that original articles are presented by e-mail:

-Each text submitted to the journal for consideration of a possible publication is passed upon the decision of the editorial board for Peer Reviewing to 2 members of the editorial export collegiate the academic activities of which corresponds to the greatest degree to the profile of the material subject to examination.
-One response is prepared according to the principle of double blind Peer Reviewing (the reviewer and the authors of the manuscript do not have access to crossover information) and the other – as a one-sided blind person (the author or authors of the manuscript do not have any access to personal information about the reviewer).
+Each text submitted to the journal for consideration of a possible publication is passed upon the decision of the editorial board for Peer Reviewing to 3 members of the editorial board / editorial counsil board the academic activities of which corresponds to the greatest degree to the profile of the material subject to examination.
+Two responses are prepared according to the principle of double blind Peer Reviewing (the reviewer and the authors of the manuscript do not have access to crossover information) and the one other – as a one-sided blind person (the author or authors of the manuscript do not have any access to personal information about the reviewer).

 For this aim the authors submit their article to the board of directors in two versions: completely documented and depersonalized, i.e. without any affiliation with the author, including references to texts of which he or she is the author or co-author, or on independent texts of coauthors with whom he or she was in intellectual partnership.

 It is forbidden to exert any influence on the evaluation of articles from the point of social, political or economic situation, as is the possibility of discrimination of the author’s rights on the basis of sex, race, nationality, sexual orientation, ethnicity, religious belief, citizenship (or absence of citizenship), political views or social status.

 When necessary, profile specialists who are not members of the editorial expert board are invited; in this case the principle of two reviews with one-sided and double blinded reviewing are used.

 Upon divergence of the opinions of the experts the article is passed for two additional reviews performed by outer specialists according to the principle of correspondingly the one-sided and the double blind Peer Reviewing.

 The reviews for each article are preserved during the course of 10 years.